itzikwei/excel2sql/README.md

 add some notes to test, here make a conflict

-another changes to push to repository
+another changes to push to repository qqqqqqqeeeeeeeee

 adding new stuff